 Not the (politically) smartest thing to say perhaps – but I was merely repeating a proposition long drummed into me by my father that the right experience acquired at an early age would repay me tenfold later in my career.
 Dad was in effect telling me to play the long game … not to eat the marshmallow.

 What holds true for individuals, also holds true for corporations.

-When the AFR ran a story a couple of weeks ago about EG, it made passing mention of our Absolute Alignment® model.
+When the AFR ran a story about EG, it made passing mention of our Absolute Alignment® model.
 Many readers subsequently contacted me to ask me what Absolute Alignment® was all about, and I replied “it’s all about playing the long game … and resisting the marshmallow.”

 In funds management: the marshmallow is the base fee; the long game is the performance fee.
 So here at EG: